golang/dep/FAQ.md

 If your dependers are using `dep`, this is not a concern, as `dep` takes care of stripping out nested `vendor` directories.

-## One or more of my dependencies doesn't tag its releases.
-What should I do?
+## How do I configure a dependency that doesn't tag its releases?

-Simply add a constraint to your manifest that specifies `"branch": "master"` for the dependency. `dep` will deduce the current revision number of your dependencies master branch, and place it the lock-file (`Gopkg.lock`) for you.
+Add a constraint to your manifest that specifies `"branch": "master"` for the dependency. `dep` will deduce the current revision number of your dependencies master branch, and place it the lock-file (`Gopkg.lock`) for you.
 Anyone who clones your project will, therefore, wind up with same version of the dependency,